 Despite all the improvements, John longed for something that would allow him more control over his own destiny.
-In 2015, a member of the Pass On committee contacted John’s family saying that five goats were on the way.
+In 2015, a member of the program committee contacted John’s family saying that five goats were on the way.

 After receiving that news, I was not calm.
 I was so excited.

 “After receiving that news, I was not calm.
 I was so excited.
 I really wanted the goats,” John says.
 “I knew my problems would be lessened.
 The goats are kind of like a savings account.
 If I take very good care of them, they reproduce, so that means more money.”